-4. Personnel Policies
+Personnel Policies

 The Department of Human Resources policies conform to the state merit system and all collective bargaining agreements for all EEO categories.
-No problems have been identified in this area.

-5. Orientation
+Orientation

 New Employee Orientation sessions are conducted at the start of each pay period.
 Beyond communicating policies, procedures and compliance requirements, New Employee Orientation creates a shared vision by acclimating new hires to UConn Health's culture and values, as well as the overall framework.
 UConn Health embraces the importance of building strong relationships.
 To that end, the orientation offers an opportunity to receive welcome messages from administrative leadership, focus on personal organizational leadership, focus on personal organizational purpose, and meet various representatives of UConn Health in an inviting and welcoming learning environment.
 This program is also the mechanism for meeting various mandatory and regulatory requirements including safety and occupational health standards, basic fire and police personal safety procedures and compliance programs.
 A discussion on affirmative action, equal employment opportunity, diversity, sexual harassment, sexual assault, and the complaint process is also facilitated.
 Copies of the Office of Institutional Equity policies are distributed along with duties, responsibilities, and contact information.
 The orientation program is evaluated and updated twice a year (more often as needed) to ensure that new policy and procedural changes are addressed.
+Please see Internal Communications, Exhibit # 3.

 The New Employee Orientation is followed by mandatory diversity training for new employees.
-No problems have been identified in this area.

-6. Training
+Training

 UConn Health encourages employees from all EEO categories to participate in training programs that are designed to enhance employees' existing skill levels, support health/wellness, add new areas of competence, prepare for future growth and/or upward mobility and enable employees to fully realize their potential.
-Please see Internal Communication, Exhibit #15.

 Sexual Harassment Prevention and Diversity Awareness are ongoing training programs available to UConn Health staff.
 During the Plan year, the Diversity Awareness and Sexual Harassment Prevention trainings were updated with additional enhanced content regarding the new University of Connecticut Policy Against Discrimination, Harassment, and Related Interpersonal Violence.
 The presentation provides information on responding to reports of discrimination, discriminatory harassment sexual assault, stalking, and interpersonal violence in a timely and comprehensive manner.
-Please see Internal Communications, Exhibit #14 for more information on training and Exhibit #16 for updated slides.

 In addition to the above, the Office of Institutional Equity provides training on Sexual Harassment Prevention for all Correctional Managed Healthcare employees and Search Committee Training.
-No problems have been identified in this area.

-7. Counseling
+Counseling

 Upon request, employees of all EEO categories are counseled on a one-to-one basis regarding career mobility opportunities, education; resume updates, interviewing techniques, training needs and specific skill development by Human Resources.
 UConn Health also has an Employee Assistance Program that provides confidential counseling services for employees in all EEO categories.
-No problems have been identified in this area.

-8. Discrimination Complaint Process
+Discrimination Complaint Process

 A copy of the UConn Health's discrimination complaint process and policy statements that specifically state an employee's protection under EEO laws and regulations are provided at New Employee Orientation and are on the OIE website along with links to additional resources.
 The complaint process is included in Discrimination Complaint Process section.
-No problems have been identified in this area.

-9. Evaluation
+Evaluation

 UConn Health conducts employee personnel evaluations pursuant to state requirements and specific Collective Bargaining Agreements.
 UConn Health has eight (8) bargaining units.
-The evaluations are conducted at the end of a working test period and on a semiannual or annual basis.
+The evaluations are conducted at the end of a working test period and on a semi-annual or annual basis.
 Goals and objectives, including affirmative action responsibilities are established and are discussed with managers and directors.
-In order to fully report all service ratings, Human Resources utilizes a database to track service ratings which includes faculty, managerial, confidential and unionized employees.
+In order to fully report all service ratings, Human Resources utilizes a database to track service ratings, which includes faculty, managerial, confidential and unionized employees.
 An analysis of the employee evaluations from all EEO categories is included in the Employment Analyses.
-No problems have been identified in this area.

-10. Layoffs
+Layoffs